Daetalus/Hydrogen/design/writing-a-language.md

 ### Return Statements

-* When returning, functions push onto the stack the number of arguments they are returning, followed by that many values, representing the value of those arguments.
+* Functions return by pushing their return value (or nil if the function doesn't have a return value) onto the stack
+* When the virtual machine encounters a return instruction, it pops the

-###
+### Closures

 ## Execution